 Q) I’m a U.S. citizen married to a Korean woman having one child.
-Currently we live apart and our child’s living time is split between us.
+Currently, we live apart and our child’s living time is split between us.
 I wouldn’t mind this situation if I knew she could be trusted to care for him safely and properly.
 But she can’t do this.
 I’m incredibly worried about his present safety and his emotional development.
 We have the papers but she won’t sign them, she uses our marital situation to manipulate me.
 Is there any way I can file for divorce without her consent?
 If so, where can I do this?
-Also, what would I need to do to obtain sole parent authority after the divorce?
+Also, what would I need to do to obtain sole parental authority after the divorce?

 © 2010 Chung & Partners, a Korean Full Service Law Firm.
 All rights reserved.

 Because of the generality of this update, the information provided herein, which may or may not reflect the most current legal development, may not be applicable in all situations and should not be acted upon without specific legal advice based on particular situations.